 Drag and Drop Support

 There are two ways of adding pictures for batch processing in ImBatch.
 The 1st method is to click on the add images button and select files from the file dialog.
 The other method is to drag and drop files on the drop files here button.
-When the files have been added, users can sort them by name, path, resolution and their extension.
+When the files have been added, users can sort them by name, path, resolution, and their extension.

-Task is the most important module of ImBatch.
+The task is the most important module of ImBatch.
 If you don’t add a task, your picture will be left unchanged.
 When you click on add task button, you’ll see a window that shows a list of image editing tasks supported by ImBatch.
 Version 4.9.1 of ImBatch supports 63 batch operations.
 The functions are arranged in the below categories: